-Dr. Konak’s primary research interest is in the modeling, analysis, and optimization of complex systems using computational intelligence combined with techniques from probability, statistics, and Operations Research.
+Dr. Konak’s primary research interest is in the modeling, analysis, and optimization of complex systems using computational intelligence combined with techniques from probability, statistics, and operations research.
 His research also involves active learning, entrepreneurship education, and the innovation mindset.
-He has published numerous academic papers in leading journals, such as Operations Research Letters, Informs Journal on Computing, European Journal of Operations Research, on a broad range of topics including network design, reliable system design, cybersecurity, facilities design, green logistics, production management, and data sciences.
-He has been a principal investigator in sponsored projects from the National Science Foundation, the National Security Agency, the US Department of Labor, and Venture Well.
+He has published numerous academic papers in leading journals, such as Operations Research Letters, Informs Journal on Computing, and European Journal of Operations Research, on a broad range of topics including network design, reliable system design, cybersecurity, facilities design, green logistics, production management, and data sciences.
+He has been a principal investigator in sponsored projects from the National Science Foundation, the National Security Agency, the U.S. Department of Labor, and Venture Well.

-Dr. Konak currently teaches courses on Database Management Systems, Data Mining, Artificial Intelligence, Cybersecurity, Agent-Based Modelling, and Entrepreneurship.
+Dr. Konak currently teaches courses on database management systems, data mining, artificial intelligence, cybersecurity, agent-based modeling, and entrepreneurship.
 He is a member of INFORMS and IEEE.